cggallant/WebAssembly-in-Action/updated-code/README.md

 Then, the commands in the EmccCommand files could be prefixed with the following: **docker run --rm -v "D:\WebAssembly-in-Action:/src" emscripten/emsdk:3.1.32**

-  If you're using PowerShell, you can replace the **D:\WebAssembly-in-Action** portion of the path with $\lbracepwd\rbrace.
+  If you're using PowerShell, you can replace the **D:\WebAssembly-in-Action** portion of the path with $\lbrace pwd \rbrace .
 For example, building the module for Chapter 3, section '3.4 html_template':
     **docker run --rm -v ${pwd}:/src emscripten/emsdk:3.1.32 emcc calculate_primes.c -o html_template.html**